rvilarl/German-Phrase-Practice/Api.md

 ## Overview

-This API provides endpoints for managing German phrases and categories for a language learning application.
+This API provides endpoints for managing Learning phrases and categories for a language learning application.
 It uses Supabase as the database and is built with Express.js.

 **Base URL:** `http://localhost:3001/api` (or as configured in environment)